OpenMDAO/OpenMDAO1/openmdao/docs/usr-guide/tutorials/paraboloid-tutorial.rst

     root.add('p1', ParamComp('x', 3.0))
     root.add('p2', ParamComp('y', -4.0))

-Now it is time to add components to the empty group.
-They must be added in execution order, so we need to start with the parameters. `ParamComp` is a `Component` that provides the source for a variable which we can later give to a `Driver` as a design variable to control.
+Now it is time to add components to the empty group. `ParamComp` is a `Component` that provides the source for a variable which we can later give to a `Driver` as a design variable to control.